 How Does Solar Energy Work?

 Solar PV (Photovoltaics) works by taking the energy from the sun’s rays and converting it into electricity.
 The sun’s rays contain photons.
 When these photons hit a solar module, electrons inside of the solar module move and an electrical current is created.
 This electricity then travels from the solar array to an inverter.
 The inverter takes the electricity which is in DC form and switches it to AC.
 Once that switch is made to AC, the electricity is ready for use.
 From the inverter, the power is fed directly into the main electrical panel and can provide power to the site.
 If the site demands more power than what is provided by the solar it will pull from the grid.
-If the solar produces more than the site needs, then that overproduction is put back into the grid for a credit in a process known as Net Metering.
+If the sun produces more than the site needs, then that overproduction is put back into the grid for a credit in a process known as Net Metering.

 What is Net Metering?